 If you can make it work with your busy hiking schedule, be sure to have lunch at Restaurant Cap de Creus, or even just grab a drink.
 It’s an incredible view from up there and well worth the wait in high season (you will need a reservation in high season, but probably not in low season).

-For diinner, we recommend Compartir.
+For dinner, we recommend Compartir.
 It’s located right in town, along one of the small side streets.
 There is a parking lot nearby, or if you stay in town, it’s an easy walk.
-It is (currently) the highest rated restaurant in Cadaques on Trip Advisor, and for good reason.
 The food and service are top notch.
-It’s a standout meal you won’t soon forget.
 Book well in advance!

 →Where to Stay in Cadaques